 University Safety (Executive Vice President): The University Safety Committee shall consist of no fewer than 15 members.
-The following shall serve continuing appointments: the Associate Director of Risk Management and Safety as chair; Chief of the Auburn Public Safety; the Assistant Vice President for Facilities or designee; the Director of Intercollegiate Athletics or designee; the Associate Director of the Alabama Agricultural Experiment Stations or designee; the University Architect; the Assistant Vice President for Human Resources or designee; the President of the Graduate Student Council or designee and the President of the Student Government Association or designee shall serve on an annual basis; the Director of Physical Plant at AUM; a representative from the University Safety Office at AUM; the Director of the Alabama Cooperative Extension System or designee; one representative from the Administrative and Professional Assembly; and the Executive Director of Information Technology or designee.
+The following shall serve continuing appointments: the Associate Director of Risk Management and Safety as chair; Executive Director of Public Safety & Security; Associate Director Public Safety, Info. & Ed. or designee; Master Plan Implementation Engineer (Facilities Campus Planning & Space Management); the Director of Intercollegiate Athletics or designee; the Associate Director of the Alabama Agricultural Experiment Stations or designee; Facilities Safety Manager; the Assistant Vice President for Human Resources or designee; the President of the Graduate Student Council or designee and the President of the Student Government Association or designee shall serve on an annual basis; Director, Public Safety, AUM; the Director of the Alabama Cooperative Extension System or designee; one representative from the Administrative and Professional Assembly; and the Executive Director of Information Technology or designee.
 Four faculty members shall serve three-year rotating terms; three from the main campus and one from AUM.
 The committee shall assist in establishing and maintaining a comprehensive safety program that shall help Auburn University achieve the goal of providing a safe and healthful environment for the faculty, staff, students and visitors on the main campus, at AUM, and throughout the broad networks of the Alabama Agricultural Experiment Stations and the Alabama Cooperative Extension System.
 (18 members)